2025-2026 Academic Catalog

 Each year approximately 50% of our graduating students continue their education in graduate or professional school.
 Pre-health advising (e.g. pre-dentistry, pre-medicine, and pre-veterinary) is coordinated through the Office of Health Professions located in Career and Professional Development.

 Career advising is available from a number of sources.
 The university offers centralized career services and on-campus interviewing.
 The College of Agriculture and Life Sciences works with employers interested in hiring students with degrees from the college and organizes employer panels and information sessions.
-The university office of Career and Professional Development offers several job/career fairs throughout the year, which gives students the opportunity to connect with potential employers.
+The college offers two career fairs each year.
+The university office of Career and Professional Development also offers several job/career fairs throughout the year, which gives students the opportunity to connect with potential employers.

 Career and Professional Development also offers each student access to a computerized program to connect students with potential employers.
 Undergraduate students who are seeking any type of career-related employment, including internships, co-ops, career-related summer employment, and permanent positions are eligible to use this system.